Natalie Garcia (footballer)

-Natalie Ann García Méndez (born 30 January 1990) is an American-born Mexican retired footballer who played as a defender.
+Natalie Ann García Méndez (born 30 January 1990) is an American retired Mexican footballer who played as a defender.
 She has been a member the Mexico women's national team.

-College career
+Education

 García attended the University of San Diego in San Diego, California.

 International career

 García represented Mexico at the 2010 FIFA U-20 Women's World Cup.
 She capped at senior level during the 2010 CONCACAF Women's World Cup Qualifying, the 2011 FIFA Women's World Cup and the 2012 CONCACAF Women's Olympic Qualifying Tournament.

-Personal life

-García received her Master's in Professional Nursing at the University of Arizona.
-She currently resides in San Diego, California where she is currently practicing as a registered nurse (RN).